leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 	[2016-11-29 12:00:32.495] openhatd version 0.1.0
 	[2016-11-29 12:00:32.520] Listening for a connection on TCP port 13110

-openhatd will warn about properties that are not used in the configuration.
 If you specify the `-d` command line flag (for "Debug") openhatd will output rather verbose information about how it reads the configuration settings.

 Open a browser and point it to [localhost:8080](http://localhost:8080).
 You should see the following GUI: